2004–05 Slovak Cup

 The 2004–05 Slovak Cup was the 36th season of Slovakia's annual football knock-out cup competition and the twelfth since the independence of Slovakia.
-It began on 21 September 2004 with Round 1 and ended on 8 May 2005 with the Final.
+It began on 21 September 2004 with the matches of first round and ended on 8 May 2005 with the final.
 The winners of the competition earned a place in the second qualifying round of the UEFA Cup.
 Artmedia Petržalka were the defending champions.

 First round

-The thirteen games were played on 21 and 22 September 2004 and the match AS Trenčín – Slovan Bratislava was played on 29 September 2004.
+The thirteen games were played on 21 and 22 September 2004 and the match Aqua Turčianske Teplice – Ružomberok was played on 29 September 2004.